-There are three ways to recover a MySudo account:
+There are three ways to recover a MySudo for iOS account:

 1. If the old and new phones are in-hand, you can use the QR Scan Code feature from MySudo settings to easily transfer/copy your Sudos from one device to another device.

 2. You must have created a Recovery Password in MySudo Backup settings on your old phone and then performed a backup via iCloud or iTunes.

 - On your new phone, when you restore from the backup and open MySudo, you will be prompted for the password

 3. You must have created an Encrypted iTunes backup on your old phone and then restored that encrypted backup to your new phone.

 MySudo uses security keys stored on your device to authenticate you and access your account.
 Therefore, to access your account, you need a copy of these keys on your new device either by transferring via QR code, or creating a Recovery Password (backup to iCloud) or encrypted iTunes backup.